Major fire breaks out at apartments complex in Tallaght

 #tallaght village righr now.
 Reports of apartment fire / gas explosion. @rtenews @TheLiberal_ie pic.twitter.com/SeiGqR5Zp1— Joey Barrett (@JoeyBarrettt) 29 January 2018

+It is understood the fire started in a car park below ground.
+Dublin Fire Brigade said it was investigating whether it may have been a gas explosion.

-Dublin Fire Brigade said there is a mass evacuation and search currently taking place.
-It said it has eight units at the scene, with three senior officers and six pumps.
+Dublin Fire Brigade said there is a mass evacuation and search taking place.
+It said it has eight units at the scene, with three senior officers.

+Gardaí are assisting and roads in the area are closed.
+Officials from the ESB and Bord Gáis are also present.

 More to follow...